-This is a notice of the Presidential declaration of a major disaster for the State of West Virginia (FEMA-1903-DR), dated April 23, 2010, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of West Virginia (FEMA-4071-DR), dated July 23, 2012, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the State of West Virginia resulting from severe winter storms and snowstorms during the period of February 5-11, 2010, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of West Virginia resulting from severe storms and straight-line winds during the period of June 29 to July 1, 2012, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of West Virginia.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.

 You are authorized to provide Public Assistance in the designated areas and Hazard Mitigation throughout the State.
 Consistent with the requirement that Federal assistance is supplemental, any Federal funds provided under the Stafford Act for Public Assistance and Hazard Mitigation will be limited to 75 percent of the total eligible costs.